© MetaPlantCode

 Slide 2

 The goal of MetaPlantCode is to develop methods that allow faster, more scalable, and standardized biodiversity assessments of plant environmental DNA.
 We investigate how plant metabarcoding can be effectively used for long-term biodiversity monitoring, identify which molecular and analytical techniques provide the most reliable results, and work on improving reference databases to enable precise species identification.
-Ultimately, we aim to ensure that our findings contribute to conservation efforts and inform policy decisions.
+We link vegetation literature with taxonomic data by AI text analysis and develop and train AI models for DNA analysis and taxonomy.
+Ultimately, we aim to ensure that our findings contribute to enhanced plant metabarcoding analyses for research and nature conservation to better inform policy decisions.

 What do we research?